-While our built-in survey tool works for most people, some prefer to use a more robust survey tool like Typeform, Google Form or Survey Monkey embedded into a Multimedia lesson type.
+While our built-in survey tool works for most people, some prefer to use a more robust survey tool like Google Forms or Survey Monkey embedded into a Multimedia lesson type.
 These tools generally have more robust reporting, more question types, and access to survey results via their API.
 You can also often set up these forms to email your students their results after completion if you would like them to have access to their responses.

 If you are looking for multiple choice and more than one answer question type, also check out our Quiz lesson!